fyrox-book/fyrox-book.github.io/src/fyrox/scripting/script.md

 ## Script Structure

-Typical script structure could be like this:
+Typical script structure is something like this:

 ```rust,no_run
 # extern crate fyrox;